JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 ```
 Here, because there is only one hybrid in the network, we can directly
 see whether the ancestral transgressive evolution is significant or not thanks to the
-Student test on the coefficient associated with `shift_6`.
+Student T test on the coefficient associated with `shift_6`.
 In more
-complex cases, it is possible to do a Fisher test, thanks to the `GLM`
+complex cases, it is possible to do a Fisher F test, thanks to the `GLM`
 function `ftest`.
 ```@example tree_trait
 fit_null = phyloNetworklm(@formula(trait ~ 1), dat, truenet) # fit against the null (no shift)
 ftest(fit_sh, fit_null)                                      # nested models, from more complex to most simple
 ```
-Here, this test is equivalent to the Fisher test, and gives the same p-value.
+Here, this test is equivalent to the Fisher F test, and gives the same p-value.

+Note that, for conventional reasons, the `ftest` function always takes the
+*most complex* model as the first one.
+This means that, in the table of
+results, the models are actually named in a reverse order, so that "Model 2" is
+actually our model under H<sub>0</sub> (null model), and "Model 1" the one under H<sub>1</sub>
+(model with shifts).